Metaphor for Being Stuck: Meaning, Examples, and Writing Ideas

 • When overwhelmed, my mental gears jam instantly.

-Practical Exercise: 10 Questions and Answers
+Practical Exercise:

 1. What metaphor best describes feeling unable to start something?

-Being glued to the starting line.
+Fear glued him to the starting line.

 2. Which metaphor describes repeating the same patterns?